chrisk123999/foundry-macros/Items/Ring of Spell Storing/ReadMe.md

   - Chris-RingOfSpellStoringAttack.js
   - Chris-RingOfSpellStoringCast.js
 # Other Notes
-Showing stored spells should be toggled off before moving a ring from one actor to another.
+- Showing stored spells should be toggled off before moving a ring from one actor to another.
-Used spells should only be cleared out after any effects created from them have ended.
+- Used spells should only be cleared out after any effects created from them have ended.
-Lines 50 to 59 in "Chris-RingOfSpellStoringCast.js" can be added back in if you want the spells to get auto-removed during a long rest.
-Not reccomended to be enabled if the actor is casting spells that need to keep their effects during a long rest.
+- Lines 50 to 59 in "Chris-RingOfSpellStoringCast.js" can be added back in if you want the spells to get auto-removed during a long rest.
+Not reccomended to be enabled if the actor is casting spells that need to keep their effects beyond a long rest.